 Can blue lotus negatively affect your health and performance?

-Blue lotus has been reported to cause hallucinations and euphoria when used as a liquid in vaping devices or when the dried flower is infused in alcohol.
-Several active-duty Service Members have reported to an emergency room with symptoms of paranoia, anxiety, slurred speech, decreased responsiveness, “bizarre behavior,” chest pain, rapid heartbeat, and even seizure after using blue lotus.
+• Several active-duty Service Members have reported to an emergency room with symptoms of paranoia, anxiety, slurred speech, decreased responsiveness, “bizarre behavior,” chest pain, rapid heartbeat, and even seizure after using blue lotus.

-Can Service Members and other DoD personnel use blue lotus?
+Can Service Members use blue lotus?